Jitesh117/jitesh117.github.io/content/blog/how-I-built-the-brainrotLang-interpreter.md

 And for some reason, now I want to expand on that idea.
 So I decided to build a full-fledged Brainrot Programming Language Suite!

 In this article, I would walk y'all through the interpreter for The BrainrotLang.
-This article is the first one in the BrainrotLang Series, and it's going to be crazzyyyy!
+This article is the first one in the BrainrotLang Trilogy, and it's going to be so slayyy✨

 {{< callout  emoji="🌐" >}}
 You can find the source code of this project in this [**github repository**](https://github.com/Jitesh117/brainrotLang-interpreter)